ceford/cefjdemos-data-jdm-user/articles/en/getting-started/installing-joomla.md

 ### Database Setup

 If you have not yet set up a database do it now.
-It is covered for a cPanel hosting service in the [cPanel Hosting](jdocmanual?manual=user&heading=hosting&filename=cpanel-hosting.md) tutorial.
+It is covered for a cPanel hosting service in the  cPanel Hosting](jdocmanual?manual=user&heading=hosting&filename=cpanel-hosting.md) tutorial.
 There is also a [Creating a Database for
+Joomla!
-Joomla!](https://docs.joomla.org/Special:MyLanguage/Creating_a_Database_for_Joomla!
-"Creating a Database for Joomla!") tutorial that covers localhost and phpMyAdmin methods.
+tutorial that covers localhost and phpMyAdmin methods.

 You will need to note basic database information needed when the actual